aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: -M, --metalink-file=<METALINK_FILE>

-  The file path to .meta4 and .metalink file.
+  The file path to ".meta4" and ".metalink" file.
 Reads input from stdin when ``-`` is specified.
-You are not required to use this option because you can specify .metalink files without :option:`--metalink-file <-M>`.
+You are not required to use this option because you can specify ".metalink" files without :option:`--metalink-file <-M>`.

 .. option:: --metalink-language=<LANGUAGE>